outragedpinkracoon/outragedpinkracoon.github.io/_posts/2022-06-07-how-to-rock-at-one-to-ones.md

 ## Next Steps

 Now that we’ve discussed the purpose and structure of an effective one-to-one, it's time to read about how to effectively build trust in your precious one-to-one time to create that safe space we aim for.
-Head to the [next article about building trust](https://outragedpinkracoon.com/2022/06/06/braving-trust-in-one-to-ones.html) to learn more.
+Head to the [next article about BRAVING trust](https://outragedpinkracoon.com/2022/06/06/braving-trust-in-one-to-ones.html) to learn more.